nyuschooloflaw/utilities/certificates/README.md

  2. For Preferred Certificate Authority, select NYU Certificate Manager.

 > [!TIP]
 > The preferred CA can be set on a per-certificate basis.
-This is helpful when a server hosts multiple services with a mix of nyu.edu subdomains and non-NYU domains.
+This is helpful when a server hosts multiple services with a mix of nyu.edu subdomains and non-NYU domains requiring the use of both NYU Certificate Authority and Let's Encrypt.

 **Request Certificate using NYU Certificate Authority**